 The Northwestern University Prosthetics-Orthotics Center actively seeks to establish international initiatives in other under-resourced countries.
-NUPOC International Service (NUPOC-IS) is our existing collaboration with the Range of Motion Project-Chicago (ROMP) that enables prosthetists and orthotists who are in training at NUPOC to volunteer their expertise at ROMP’s The Kevin O’Halloran Rehabilitation Clinic, in Zacapa, Guatemala.
-Launched in 2009, this collaborative service project formally operates with ROMP under a Northwestern University Memorandum of Understanding (MOU).
+Launched in 2009, NUPOC International Service (NUPOC-IS) collaborates with the Range of Motion Project-Chicago (ROMP).
+This annual, week-long program enables prosthetists and orthotists who are in training at NUPOC to volunteer their expertise at The Kevin O’Halloran Rehabilitation Clinic, the ROMP facility in Zacapa, Guatemala.

-International Service trips are usually planned to occur during the first full week of February.
-NUPOC-IS trips for 2018 and 2019 are scheduled.
+International Service trips to Guatemala are usually planned to occur during the first full week of February.
+NUPOC-IS trips for 2019 are scheduled:

 NUPOC instructors and ROMP staff supervise student work.